-Most acrylic/latex paints will work on the majority of popular exterior home surfaces, including wood siding, brick, fiber cement, stucco and EIFS (Engineered Insulation Finishing System).
+Most acrylic/latex paints will work on the majority of popular exterior home surfaces, including wood siding, brick, fiber cement, stucco and EIFS (Exterior Insulation Finishing System).

 As a general rule, UV resistance, which prevents fade, is one of the main benefits that separate the quality of one paint from another.
 Besides the sun protection, higher quality paints have great expansion and contraction characteristics, resistance to wind-driven rain, mildew and dirt pick-up resistance, and a number of other benefits.

 Acrylic/latex paints like Aura® Exterior Paint and Regal® Select High Build are generally the best choice for exterior painting projects.
 Latex paints resist the sun’s rays and are highly compatible with all the substrates mentioned above, so they are not as prone to fade like oil-based paints.